 Any financial advice provided by NAB in the context of distribution or agency arrangements for insurance products is provided under NAB’s AFSL.
 NAB, or its related bodies corporate may receive commission or other payments from insurers or insurance intermediaries, when NAB is involved in the distribution of insurance products.
-These insurers and intermediaries include, but are not limited to, Allianz Australia Insurance Ltd (Allianz), CGU Insurance Limited (CGU), Chubb Insurance Company of Australia (Chubb), Aon Risk Services Australia Limited (Aon), and MLC Limited.
+These insurers and intermediaries include, but are not limited to, Allianz Australia Insurance Ltd (Allianz), Insurance Australia Limited trading as CGU Insurance (CGU), Chubb Insurance Company of Australia (Chubb), Aon Risk Services Australia Limited (Aon), and MLC Limited.

 For the purposes of the amounts detailed below, ‘Base Premium’ means the amount paid by a customer to an insurer for an insurance product (other than NAB Travel Insurance) excluding Stamp Duty, GST and Fire Service Levy.
-For NAB Travel Insurance Base Premium includes Stamp Duty and GST.
+For NAB Travel Insurance, Base Premium includes Stamp Duty and GST.
 For MLC Limited’s consumer credit insurance products, Base Premium excludes government charges.
 Details of the amounts that may be received are as follows:

-Commissions are calculated and paid monthly ranging from 10% to 40% of Base Premium for both new and renewed insurance.
+Commissions are calculated and paid monthly ranging from 10% to 33% of Base Premium for both new and renewed insurance.
 The actual percentage depends on the type of insurance product.
 These percentages may be reduced where discounts apply.
-Allianz also pays marketing costs in relation to NAB Travel Insurance and may also pay a marketing allowance based on growth of total annual Base Premium for Home and Car Insurance products or if certain thresholds are met for Travel Insurance.
+Allianz also pays marketing costs in relation to NAB Travel Insurance and may also pay NAB a marketing allowance based on growth of total annual Base Premium for Home and Car Insurance products.

 Amounts are calculated and paid monthly, such amounts being 50% of the first year’s commission and/or brokerage fees and/or 10% of any professional fees for consulting services in the first year.

-In certain circumstances NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz and 25% of profit from CGU) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAB, after allowing for claims and other expenses.
+In certain circumstances NAB may receive additional remuneration from the relevant insurer (up to 5% of profit from Chubb, 50% of profit from Allianz) based on the profitability (or a proportion of it) of the portfolio of the insurer relating to insurance arranged through NAB, after allowing for claims and other expenses.
 This is calculated and paid annually.

 Personal financial product advice